 When my son was old enough to understand Christmas I started to search for an Advent calendar that wasn’t just chocolates.
-So I made a felt one with hand-drawn Advent cards to fit in the pockets.
-On the cards are traditional Christmas activities that I wanted to share with him.
-It’s ten years later and doing an activity a day doesn’t work with his schedule, but I still love the cards.
-And since they never had dates on them, they’ve become Christmas Activity Cards that you can use at any time before Christmas.
+I eventually decided I needed to DIY my own and made a felt 25-day calendar with hand-drawn Advent cards that fit in the pockets.
+On the cards are traditional Christmas activities that are fun to enjoy at Christmas.
+It’s ten years later and doing an activity a day doesn’t work with his schedule anymore, but I still love the cards.
+And since they never had dates on them, I’ve decided to call them my Christmas Activity Cards with Cricut that you can use at any time before Christmas.
 But they still work with the Advent calendar too!

 Do You See Your favorite Christmas Activities?